twinfoundation/verifiable-storage/packages/immutable-storage-connector-iota/docs/reference/classes/IotaImmutableStorageConnector.md

 [`IIotaImmutableStorageConnectorConstructorOptions`](../interfaces/IIotaImmutableStorageConnectorConstructorOptions.md)

-The options for the connector.
+The options for the storage connector.

 #### Returns